meer1992/Tannoy-Ahoy/tannoyserver/README.md

 To build the server:
-Download all the files bar the executable (the ~19mb file), navigate to the directory in a terminal, and run
+Pull the repo, navigate to the 'tannoyserver' directory in a terminal, and run
   ```bash
   dub run
   ```